Tai-Hsien/Mesh_Labeler/README.md

 ------------

 1. Download installer from <https://www.dropbox.com/scl/fi/7ki95hv9q3p3xyphnz5d8/Mesh_Labeler4p0_Setup.exe?rlkey=3uzhoxrkignh1dwpxgxrhb0bk&dl=0> (click "Download" on the top left).
+The previous v3.4 could be avaialbe from <https://www.dropbox.com/s/n9d4c9x5p7szopn/Mesh_Labeler3p4_Setup.exe?dl=0>.

 2. Execute **Mesh_Labeler4p0_Setup.exe** to install the program.
 You can find the shortcut of **Mesh Labeler** in Windows Start menu (if it is installed for all user, you might need to search "Mesh Labeler" in the search bar).